CodeInvers3/PPPwn_ow/README.md

 ## Installation

 1. Install OpenWrt on the device.
-2. The router device must be connected to the Internet before proceeding, as it needs to download the repository files from the terminal.
+2. Create Credentials user and password.
+4. Using WinSCP, transfer the directories `stage1` and `stage2` to `/root/`
+5. Transfer the files `run.sh` and pw.conf to `/root/`
+6. Transfer `wps` to `/etc/rc.button/` and transfer the `pppwn` executable to `/usr/bin/`
-3. Run PuTTY or Git Bash and open the terminal using the router credentials.
+7. Run PuTTY or Git Bash and open the terminal using the router credentials.
-4. Using WinSCP, transfer the directories stage1 and stage2 to /root/, transfer run.sh to /root/, transfer wps to /etc/rc.button/ and transfer the pppwn executable to /usr/bin/
-5. From the terminal, run these commands:
+8. From the terminal, run these commands:
     ```sh
     sed -i '/exit 0/d' /etc/rc.local
     echo '/root/run.sh &' >> /etc/rc.local